mmallad/knn_algorith_withPython/README.md

-##Showing K-Nearest Neighbour Machine Learning Algorith in Python Code
+##Showing K-Nearest Neighbour Machine Learning Algorithm in Python Code

 1. First create sample training dataset
 2. Assign class for each.
 Like [2.5,3.5] => Bad and [4.5,5] => Good.
 So according to this classification is done.